MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/Get-scan-history-by-definition.md

 ## API description

-Retrieves a list of all scan definitions by history.
+Retrieves a list of the scan history by definitions.

 ## Limitations